Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 - Fill out each section of the PRD
 - Get an average score of 2 on the above rubric

 ### MVP

-**DUE DATE: Tue, October 6**
+**DUE DATE: Thursday, October 7**

 By the end of this course, you should have an MVP of your product that you will present both in class and to your industry partner.

 **Evaluation:** You will be evaluated on this assignment using the [Portfolio Project Rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=sharing).
 To pass the assignment, you must...

 - Get an average score of 2 on the above rubric to pass the assignment.
 - Have your project be live/launched (or on test-flight or demoable if partner doesn’t want it public)
 - Get an average score of 2 on your Peer Evaluation

 ### Presentation of MVP

-**Presentation format for SPD 2.1 Final, Tue Oct 6:**
+**Presentation format for SPD 2.1 Final, Thursday Oct 7:**

 10 minute MVP presentation to Dan in class:
 1. Dan user tests features on app (share link)